Slimming Neural Networks using Adaptive Connectivity Scores: Algorithm and Component Description

-Here, $\mathcal{C}^{(l+2)}$ is the normalization constant used to relate the weights of filters from $l+1$ contributing to the same filter in $l+2$ and $\widetilde{W}^{(l+2)}$ is the weight matrix of $l+2$ averaged over the height and width.
-Once we obtain the order of sensitivity values for filters in a given layer, we define a threshold of highly sensitive filters that remain un-pruned.
-This is critical to ensure that sensitive filters which contribute a majority of the information downstream remain untouched.
-This in turn can help improve the overall compression performance since less sensitive filters can be pruned more without compromising the quality of information flowing between layers.
-Then, we apply the procedure of defining upper pruning limits for layers in a DNN and observe the degradation in performance relative to the case when all filters are pruned.
-Using this comparison, we fix the percentage of highly sensitive filters to remain un-pruned and only provide the set of relatively insensitive filters to Alg.~\ref{alg:SNACS}.
+Once we obtain the order of sensitivity values for filters in a given layer, we define a threshold of highly sensitive filters that remain un-pruned, after empirically comparing the improvement in performance at similar pruning levels with and without protecting sensitive filters.
+This is critical to ensure that only sensitive filters, which contribute a majority of the information downstream, remain untouched.
+This in turn helps improve the overall compression performance since less sensitive filters can be pruned more without compromising the quality of information flowing between layers too much.
+After empirically comparing the degradation in performance of the SVM model used to define the upper pruning percentage limits for layers, between the case when all the filters are pruned and when we protect a variable percentage of sensitive filters, we determine the set of highly sensitive filters to protect and return their indices to Alg.~\ref{alg:SNACS}.